cern-cta/CTA/docs/content/concepts/components/scheduler.md

 # Scheduler

 The scheduler coordinates archive, retrieve, and repack work across CTA services.
-It provides the queues and scheduling decisions used by tape daemons to select and execute tape work.

-## Shared backend
+## Responsibilities

-The scheduler relies on a data store for requests, queues, and coordination state.
-CTA has objectstore and PostgreSQL scheduler backends.
-This work state is separate from the catalogue's persistent record of tape copies and resources.
+It tracks queued requests and combines catalogue policies with resource availability to select eligible work and determine which tapes to mount.
+Tape daemons perform the actual transfers.
+See [Scheduling](../data-management/scheduling.md) for batching, priorities, and mount selection.

 ## Relationships with services

-The Workflow API queues requests, tape daemons select and process work, and the Maintenance Daemon handles reporting and backend maintenance.
-Administrative tools inspect or manage scheduler state through the Admin API.
+The Workflow API queues requests, tape daemons select and process work through the scheduler, and the Maintenance Daemon handles reporting and background maintenance.
+Operators inspect and manage scheduler state through the Admin API.

+## Backends

+CTA supports objectstore and PostgreSQL scheduler backends.
+They persist requests, queues, and coordination state so work survives service restarts.
+This state is separate from the [Catalogue](catalogue.md), even when both use PostgreSQL.

-See [Scheduling](../data-management/scheduling.md) for batching, mount selection, and policies.
-[Scheduler Configuration](../../ops/configuration/scheduler.md) covers deployment; [Scheduling and Queues](../../ops/administration/requests.md) covers operator procedures.
+See [Scheduler Configuration](../../ops/configuration/scheduler.md) for setup and [Scheduling and Queues](../../ops/administration/requests.md) for operator procedures.